-Rupea Fortress: One of Transylvania’s Top Medieval Sites
+Rupea Fortress: One of Transylvania’s Iconic Medieval Sites

-One of the most imposing and best-conserved medieval sites in Transylvania, Rupea fortress is a definite must on your cultural itinerary through central Romania.
-Located on the scenic road between Brasov and Sighisoara, the fortress of Rupea amazes through its imposing dimensions and many centuries of history.
+One of the most imposing and best-conserved medieval sites in Transylvania, Rupea Fortress is a definite must during your trips across this world-unique destination.
+Half-way between the medieval cities of Brasov and Sighisoara, the fortress of Rupea amazes through its imposing dimensions and old centuries of history.

 By the early 17th century, the fortress of Rupea was inhabited by hundreds of people from the local Saxon community, life in the fortress having all the prerequisites of the time: a chapel, a parish, a local market, a fountain, a place for carriages, military towers and even a bacon tower where the meat reserves were stored.

-The fortress is gradually abandoned in the 18th century when its inhabitants move to the village from the base of the fortress hill, 1789 being the last year when it is used for defensive purposes.
-Conserved after 1838 by the local community as a monument, the fortress was recently restored appearing today as one of Transylvania’s top medieval fortresses and an unmissable historical attraction of the region.
+The incorporation of Transylvania into the Habsburg Empire and the decrease of the Ottoman threat eventually made obsolete the medieval fortification system.
+The fortress was gradually abandoned in the 18th century when its inhabitants moved to the village from the base of the hill, 1789 being the last year when it was used for defensive purposes.
+Conserved after 1838 by the local community as a historical monument, the fortress was recently restored appearing today as one of Transylvania’s top medieval sites and an unmissable historical attraction of the region.

 Alongside Bran Castle, Rasnov Fortress and the fortified churches from Saxon Transylvania, Rupea Fortress is one of the medieval monuments that best survived the passing of the time in a region that was once in the frontlines of the Ottoman expansion towards Central Europe.
 A visit here is one of the best ways to catch even if only a glimpse of these bygone dramatic days.

 Rupea is just a short drive away from the villages Viscri and Crit.
 Almost all the villages in the area of Rupea still preserve their old fortified churches.